 Next, think of everything you love about yourself that lies outside of your physical appearance.
 Maybe you have a beautiful singing voice or you’re a fast runner.

 Try to acknowledge that we have been taught to equate physical appearance with self-worth.
 If you can recognize that you have simply been taught to value yourself based on your looks, then it’ll be easier for you to challenge that mindset.
 Then, think about how body dissatisfaction prevents you from enjoying your life.
 For instance, you may decide to skip out on a trip to the beach because you don’t want to wear a bikini.

-By being okay with your body and by working to accept it for what it is, then more value and focus can be placed on other aspects of your personality, identity, and what makes you human.
+By being okay with your body and by working to accept it for what it is, then you can place more value and focus on other aspects of your personality, identity, and what makes you human.
 The body doesn’t disappear, but it loses its impact on your self-worth so that you can free your mind to appreciate your own human complexity and foster a better, healthier relationship with yourself.